Scorbutics/ruby-for-android5/README.md

 Patches
 ====

+ - CRuby 3.1.1 with the current NDK release does not require patching anymore.

+ - openssl-1.1.1m does not require patching anymore with NDK versions => r22

+Old notes on Patches
+====

-CRuby 3.0.0 configuration step is currently patched to support a NDK based clang compilation environment.
+ - CRuby 3.0.0 configuration step is currently patched to support a NDK <= r22 based clang compilation environment.
     In particular, clang embeds some compiler type definition inside itself and does not support later redefinitions.
     `size_t`, `uint8_t`, `intptr_t`, ... are some examples of those dependent on compiler implementation types.

-Apart from the configure step, everything compiles fine.
+ - As a ruby dependency for handling ssl, openssl-1.1.1k also needs a patch for any NDK >= r22 release.

 Compilation
 ====